noblesaleka/Simon_Memory_Game/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
-- Different values for environment variables (Heroku Config Vars)?
-- Different configuration files?
-- Separate git branch?

-In addition, if it is not obvious, you should also describe how to run your code locally.
+This project was deployed to GitHub.

+It can be accessed via this link: [https://noblesaleka.github.io/Simon_Memory_Game/]

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The text content of this project is original and not sourced from another location.

 ### Media
-- The photos used in this site were obtained from ...
+- The sound clips in this project were obtained from soundbible.com

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from the game Simon